vfred44/PestSpace/README.md

 PestSpace is a deep learning project for plant disease classification, supporting both single-plant and multi-plant scenarios.
 The project uses Hydra configuration manager to control experiments and to easily switch between models, datasets, and hyperparameters.
 All model parameters, training settings, and dataset paths are defined in configuration file config.yaml located in the conf/ folder.
+Training process is visualised using Weights & Biases platform.

 Repository Structure